near/docs/docs/roles/integrator/exchange-integration.md

 ![account balance query](/docs/assets/account_balance_query.png)

 **Note:** Gas prices can change between blocks.
 Even for transactions with deterministic gas cost, the cost in NEAR could also be different.
+You can query the gas price for recent blocks using [this RPC endpoint](https://docs.near.org/docs/api/rpc#gas-price).

 ### Accounts